PTO Accrual Guide: Definition, Benefits, Tips, and FAQ

 • Lump sum (allotment) PTO.

-This time off can either expire or roll over in the next year.
+Lump sum PTO is a paid time off policy in which workers receive a set amount of paid time off during a year.
+This policy can either expire or roll over to the next year.
 Moreover, some companies pay workers for unused allotted time off during the year.

-Armine Alajian explains that the difference between these two terms is in the way they are calculated:
+CPA Armine Alajian explains that the difference between these two terms is in the way they are calculated:

 Armine Alajian - Founder and CPA at The Alajian Group